japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateStore.md

 `coordinatorRef` requests the `SparkEnv` helper object for the current `SparkEnv`.

-If the `SparkEnv` is available and the <<_coordRef, _coordRef>> is not assigned yet, `coordinatorRef` prints out the following DEBUG message to the logs followed by requesting the `StateStoreCoordinatorRef` for the <<spark-sql-streaming-StateStoreCoordinatorRef.adoc#forExecutor, StateStoreCoordinator endpoint>>.
+If the `SparkEnv` is available and the <<_coordRef, _coordRef>> is not assigned yet, `coordinatorRef` prints out the following DEBUG message to the logs followed by requesting the `StateStoreCoordinatorRef` for the <<spark-sql-streaming-StateStoreCoordinatorRef.md#forExecutor, StateStoreCoordinator endpoint>>.

 ```
 Getting StateStoreCoordinatorRef